t-book/idai-components/README.md

 For functional additions to the library, the last digit gets incremented.

-For API breaking changes, increment the middle digit and create a new branch.
+For API breaking changes, we increment the middle digit and create a new branch.

 ## Usage in other projects